12 things to do this summer in the great outdoors

 From picturesque parks, landscaped lawns and beautiful botanical gardens filled with rare plants, we’ve a wealth of green spaces for you to explore.
-Take time out from the hustle and bustle to enjoy a moment calm in one of these gloriously tranquil havens.

 Chelsea Physic Garden